 3. Measure Drawer Opening and Cut Fronts and Backs

 When learning how to make drawers this is the step I see people struggle with the most.
 But keeping a few things it mind it’s easy math.
 Start by measuring the width of the drawer opening of your project.
-My top cabinet drawers had an opening of 15-7/8″.
 Then you need to subtract space your drawer slides need, which is typically 1/2″ each for 1″ total.
-So I subtract 1″ for the slides and get a total drawer width of 14-7/8″.

 The DIY drawers fronts and backs are sandwiched between the sides so those need to be accounted for also.
-If you are using 1x material that is a full 3/4″ then just subtract 1-1/2″, but if you are using plywood it gets a little tricky since plywood isn’t really 3/4″.
+If you’re using 1x material that is a full 3/4″ then just subtract 1-1/2″, but if you are using plywood it gets a little tricky since plywood isn’t really 3/4″.

 Now I just butt up my front and back drawer parts to the spacers and cut them to the exact length I need.
 If you don’t have a stop block you can use the same trick by putting the spacers at the end of the board you will cut and include them in the measurement when marking your cut line.
 Then just measure out the full width of the drawer.